 Education thus helps you continue to grow as an individual throughout your life.
 The questions that you ask about the world, now or later, can be explored and answered through your study.
 The more questions you ask, the more you get to know what is important to you and the world around you.
 Understanding the importance of education fuels your personal growth.

 12. Information Access

 Through education, you learn research skills and how to question what you read and hear.
-A high-quality education helps you evaluate the information you receive and determine whether the sources are likely to be reliable.
+Higher education helps you evaluate the information you receive and determine whether the sources are likely to be reliable and impartial.

-Earning your education degree at Grand Canyon University empowers you to answer with confidence when your students ask, “Why is education important?”
+Earning a degree at Grand Canyon University (GCU) empowers you to answer with confidence when your students ask, What is the importance of education?
 Become an elementary school teacher and help shape children's early experiences of education.
 Or earn a secondary teaching degree and work with older students.
 No matter what age range or level you teach, earning an education degree helps you support students’ lives and futures.

-At Grand Canyon University, you can earn a bachelor's degree, master's degree or doctoral degree in teaching and education.
-No matter where you are on your path to becoming a qualified educator, Grand Canyon University’s College of Education can help you get there with high-quality classes and hands-on teaching experiences.
+At GCU, you can earn a bachelor's degree, master's degree or doctoral degree in teaching and education.
+No matter where you are on your path to becoming a qualified educator, GCU’s College of Education can help you get there with informative classes and hands-on teaching experiences.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.